Directors duties are owed primarily to the company and not shareholders.

 The main option available in this situation is to consider a derivative claim, which is a claim brought by the company against the directors and usually instigated by the shareholders.
 The process is complex and risky.

-Shareholders should ensure that they are protected by enhancing the company's standard form articles and/or with a comprehensive shareholder agreement so that they have more options to take action against directors, such as to remove directors, reducing directors powers or enhancing the duties of the directors.
+Shareholders should ensure that they are protected by enhancing the company's standard form articles and/or with a comprehensive shareholder agreement so that they have more options to take action against directors, such as to remove directors, reduce directors powers or enhance the duties of the directors.

 How can directors protect themselves?